 In addition to the official UW Commencement ceremony held in Husky Stadium, the History Department holds its own Convocation ceremony.
 Students are encouraged to attend one or both of these ceremonies.
-Students generally find that the History Department's ceremony is more personal than the official ceremony; your name will be read at our ceremony, and History department faculty will be in attendance.
+Students generally find that the History Department's ceremony is more personal than the official ceremony; your name will be read at our ceremony, students will receive a gift, and History department faculty will be in attendance.

-The History Department Convocation Ceremony is usually held on the Friday before UW Commencement.
+This year the History Department Convocation Ceremony is scheduled for June 8th, 2023 in-person in Kane Hall 130 at 1:30pm.
 Students eligible to participate in the Convocation ceremony will receive an invitation and further information in early May.
+History Department students, please check your junk and spam folders for this email invitations.

 Please note: Participation in the History Department Convocation is by invitation only and requires that you RSVP to us directly.
 Even if you have already visited the UW's Commencement website, you must still RSVP to our event as directed on the invitation.